-Life Only Annuity Payments
+1. Life-Only Annuity Payments

-Joint-Life Annuity Payments
+2. Joint-Life Payments

 Although you will get a lower monthly income than with a life-only option, the joint-life annuity option ensures that income will continue to a surviving spouse.

+Many pension plans offer a variation of joint-life payments.
+This allows the surviving spouse to receive 50% or 75% of the benefit instead of 100%.
 This option could be used if the spouse would need a portion of your pension income upon your death, but not all of it.

-Term Certain Annuity Payments
+3. Term Certain Annuity Payments

-After the initial ten years, payments stop.
+After the initial 10 years, payments stop.
 Term certain annuities can be a good way to provide income in situations where you have a secondary source of income that will start at a later date.